jay-pm/Machine-Learning/README.md

 # Machine-Learning
-Intuition and project on each algorithm
+Intuition and implementation of ML algos.